ChabriGanesh/Screen-time-analysis/README.md

     palette="viridis",
     legend=False
     )
-8. <ins>Using 'matplotlib' library, create a boxplot for 'Screen Time Distribution by Gender':</ins>
+8. Using 'matplotlib' library, create a boxplot for 'Screen Time Distribution by Gender':
     Hue: hue="Gender"
     Explanation:
     The hue is set to the gender of the children ("Gender" column), so the plot uses different colors for each gender category (e.g., Male, Female).